Berkeley-MDes/tdf-fa23-liamhatakenaka/README.md

 # Liam Hatakenaka Weekly Report
 ## Technology Design Foundations - Fall 2023

+### Report 3 - Week of 9/14/2023

+### _Reflections_

+This week I learned two main lessons: One, the best way to learn Grasshopper better (and almost anything for that matter) is to - as TJ always says - simply play around for a while.
+Two, I am far from feeling _comfortable_ in Grasshopper, but every moment spent working through problems and asking questions is a moment well spent.
+Coming off my first 3D print last week, I wanted to try and create a more "tailored" phone stand that would challenge my Grasshopper skills and provide me with a artifact that more closely fit my own needs.
+For this, I had to consider more situations in which I am in need of a phone stand.
+The use case I landed on is using my wireless charger while simultaneously watching YouTube.
+Typically, I only use my wireless charger overnight, as its flat geometry makes it awkward to use both landscape and portrait.
+However, I figured if I was able to make a charger-shaped recess in the back wall of the phone stand, it would not only prop my phone up, but also be able to charge my phone - thereby increasing the usability of my wireless charger.

+I started my process by making some rough sketches of what I envisioned this phone stand to look like.
+I had to consider several constraints, such as the angle at which I would want my phone placed, where the "charger hole" needed to be placed, and

+(insert sketches here)

 ### Report 2 - Week of 9/7/2023

 ### _Reflections_